goods-services/goodz/README.md

 Where should this component live?
 choices: ["atoms", "molecules", "organisms", "templates"]

+Do you need Styled Components, Material Design, or SCSS?",
+choices: ["Styled Components", "Material Design", "SCSS"]

 Do you need a Stateless or Stateful component?
 choices: ["Stateless", "Stateful"]